From powerful queens to humble handmaidens, many women of the Bible can be a continual source of inspiration for us in our own lives.

 Miriam was one of Moses’ siblings and a prophetess.
 She’s mentioned in several places throughout the Old Testament, most notably when God parted the Red Sea.

-It was Miriam who sang praise to God after they crossed over on dry land.
-Her story shows us the unique leadership influence certain women in the Bible had at this time.
+It was Miriam who sang praise to Israel’s God after they crossed over on dry land.
+Her story shows us the unique leadership influence certain women of the Bible had at this time.

 Then Miriam the prophet, Aaron’s sister, took a timbrel in her hand, and all the women followed her, with timbrels and dancing.
 (Exodus 15:20)